 Additionally, recall that CARM’s inference concerning God’s reacting to man’s choices and acting partially was inferred from the prior premise that states that Molinism teaches or else implies a perceptualist model of divine cognition.
 As I showed in the previous section, Molinists do not hold to such a model.
 Furthermore, it was also shown that CARM didn’t even attempt to argue in favor of the idea that Molinism somehow implies the relevant model.
 Thus, even if we were to grant CARM’s understanding of partiality, their argument will either apply to a position that Molinists do not hold to – in which case, they are no longer offering a critique of Molinism at this point – or else CARM will still have to prove that Molinism implies the aforementioned partiality since they have not shown the premise from which they derive this inference to be implied by Molinism.

 Finally, it’s worth noting that Molinism has no position on the criteria which God uses to judge individuals.
-This is because, as stated previously, Molinism is a view about divine omniscience and nothing more.
+This is because, as stated previously, Molinism is a view about divine omniscience, providence and nothing more.

 Issue 7: CARM Misunderstands Particular Conceptions of LFW and Begs The Question Against Them

 CARM then moves on with their next criticism.
 They write,

 Molinism does not answer why one person chooses God and another does not when it is God who makes the person and puts him in that place and time.
 In other words, what is it about the human free will that God has made that enables him to choose God or not?
 Just saying it is up to the individual doesn’t answer the question.